-Although intermittent fasting has quickly become more and more popular for weight loss, information about it is only just starting to come out.
+Intermittent fasting has quickly become more and more popular for weight loss, especially after combining the efforts of strength and conditioning, information about it however, is only just starting to come out.
 The reason it has become so popular is that it is relatively easy to stick to, and doesn’t restrict you from eating your favorite foods.

 It does come with a small caveat, however, and it is that you have to be in a caloric deficit in order to begin losing weight and inches off your waistline.
 While some have difficulty fasting through extended periods, others walk through it like a breeze.
 Luckily, intermittent fasting is a concept that allows you to go your own pace.